 This drool-worthy Gluten Free Salisbury Steak recipe is pure comfort food.
-The Salisbury steak is smothered in savory mushroom gravy and best served over mashed potatoes.
+The Salisbury steak uses ground beef, onions, beef broth, and seasonings.
+They cook smothered in savory mushroom gravy.
+Serve them over mashed potatoes so you can soak up every drop.
 Make it in under 30 minutes.

-- Flavorful and comforting: Salisbury steak is a delicious and satisfying meal combining ground beef with simple seasonings and ingredients.
-The rich gluten free gravy enhances the flavors and adds a savory touch to the meat.
+Salisbury steak is a delicious, satisfying meal that combines ground beef with simple seasonings.
+It has a rich gluten-free gravy that enhances the flavors and adds a savory touch to the meat.
+It is one of my son’s favorite dinners, and he often asks me to make it several times a month.

 Ingredient Notes: